 The same is the case in the rest of the country.
-This summer alone I wished I could have gone to Trenčín (Pohoda music festival) or Banská Štiavnica (activities of the Banska St A Nica center of contemporary art).
+This summer alone I wished I could have gone to Trenčín (Pohoda music festival) or Banská Štiavnica (activities of the Banska Štiavnica center of contemporary art).
 Whether this is the result of any Capital of Culture effect I can’t say, but the fact is, creativity in Slovakia is skyrocketing.

 Allan Stevo has pointed out that in some ways Slovakia is stuck in the 1950’s: alcohol, lard, and pig killings are appreciated; political correctness doesn’t exist; and people dress up to go out.
 Socialism is still present, chiefly through architecture that breaks up the monotony of historic buildings.
 The High Tatra Mountains are still gorgeous.

 But Slovakia is changing fast.
-Since only repeated visits best reveal the transformation, I encourage you to visit often.
-I visit every 2-3 years.
-On this visit alone I discovered a dynamic art scene (see Reason #4), microbreweries (see here and here), and much better public transportation vehicles.
+Since only repeated visits best reveal the transformation, I encourage visiting Slovakia often.
+I travel to Slovakia every 2-3 years.
+On this visit alone I discovered a dynamic art scene (see Reason #4), microbreweries (see here for microbreweries in Košice and here for craft breweries in Bratislava), and much better public transportation vehicles.

-In other words, come before Slovakia looks like any other Western country.
+In other words, visit Slovakia before it looks like any other Western country.